TodTheMatsu/what-to-do/README.md

+# What to do?

-# A simple personal to-do list project
+This is a simple to-do list project of mine, nothing too special, everything is WIP